magikMaker/magik-server/README.md

 ## Getting Started

-Install the module and start the server:
+Install the package (globally) and start the server:

 ```sh
 $ npm install -g magik-server